BehavioralSignalTechnologies/ser_robustness/README.md

 ## 📊 Evaluating the model predictions

-We provide scripts to evaluate your model predictions on the supported datasets.
+For the supported annotated datasets, we also provide scripts to evaluate your model predictions.
 After you train your model, export the predictions to a CSV file with the following format:

 ```